dldlowndes/LD_Pharppy/README.md

 ## udev
 Add a udev rule for the Picoharp: ACTION=="add", SUBSYSTEM=="usb", ATTRS{idVendor}=="0e0d", ATTRS{idProduct}=="0003", MODE="0666"
 ## Libraries
-In the interest of not sharing code that isn't mine, you'll have to provide your own phlib .dll (Windows) or .so (Linux).
-Drop it in this folder and the script will detect which one it needs.
+In the interest of not sharing code that isn't mine, you'll have to provide your own phlib library.
+In Linux it looks in the location that the phlib installer puts it ("/usr/local/lib(64)/ph300/phlib.so"), I'm yet to sit down with a Windows system to find out where it puts the dll.
 ## Python packages
 Using your favourite technique, install pyqt5, pyqtgraph and numpy.